alshaadiq/IMSGS-QGIS-Plugin/README.md

     <h2> Distribute Populations to Grid</h2>
 </div>

 Obtain the population distribution for each grid.
-The population distribution depends on the grid, road type, road length, land cover type, and administrative boundary data containing population information.
+The population distribution depends on the grid, road type, land cover type, and administrative boundary data containing population information.
 The weighting of road and land cover data is filled in manually/freely by the user.
 The results of the population distribution calculation are then used to calculate the water and food demand for each grid.

 ![Popul](/icons/ToolExample/Popul.png)